dobernike/expense-tracker/README.md

 - Users can view all expenses.
 - Users can view a summary of all expenses.
 - Users can view a summary of expenses for a specific month (of current year).
 Now w/o year option
+- Users can export/download expenses as CSV file.

 # additional requirements